d12frosted/elpa-mirror/melpa/apdl-mode-readme.txt

 The mode's capabilities are sophisticated but the documentation is targeted for Ansys users with little Emacs experience.
-An online version of its documention can be found at https://dieter-wilhelm.github.io/apdl-mode/.
+An online version of its document ion can be found at https://dieter-wilhelm.github.io/apdl-mode/.

  The code is available on